Trump invites Palestinian leader Abbas to White House 'soon'

 Since Trump came to power, having pledged to lead the most pro-Israel US administration in history, Palestinian officials have been quietly alarmed by their lack of access to senior figures in the White House.

-On Tuesday, US ambassador to the United Nations Nikki Haley met for the first time with the Palestinian envoy to the world body, Riyad Mansour.
+On Tuesday, the US ambassador to the United Nations, Nikki Haley, met for the first time with the Palestinian envoy to the world body, Riyad Mansour.

 After the talks, Haley tweeted that the Palestinians should "meet with Israel in direct negotiations rather than looking to the UN to deliver results that can only be achieved through the two parties".